guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 Additionally, spending too much time on toil at the expense of time spent engineering hurst an SRE organization in the following ways:

 - **Creates confusion:** We work hard to ensure that everyone who works in or with the SRE organization understands that we are an engineering organization.
-Individuals or teams within SRE that engage in too much toil undermine the clarity of that communication and confuse people abour our role.
+Individuals or teams within SRE that engage in too much toil undermine the clarity of that communication and confuse people about our role.

 - **Slow progress:** Excessive toil makes a team less productive.
 A product's feature velocity will slow if the SRE team is too busy with manual work and firefighting to roll out new features promptly.